The California State University

 - The CSU awards about half of the bachelor’s degrees earned in California.

-- The CSU awards 41% of California's nursing degrees.
+- The CSU awards 36% of California’s undergraduate nursing degrees.

 - The CSU’s online concurrent enrollment program gives students the ability to enroll in courses offered by other campuses in the CSU.